gund/pooley/packages/scalers/README.md

 import { WorkerPool } from '@pooley/core';
 import { StaticWorkerPoolScaler } from '@pooley/scalers';

-// Create a static worker pool scaler const staticPoolScaler = new StaticWorkerPoolScaler(5);
+// Create a pool with static worker pool scaler const pool = new WorkerPool( task, queue, new StaticWorkerPoolScaler(5), workerProcessorFactory

-// Create a pool with it
-const pool = new WorkerPool(
-  task,
-  queue,
-  staticPoolScaler,
-  workerProcessorFactory
 );
 ```